Seven Amazing Mini-Safaris You Can Make in Nairobi City

 Karura Forest is a ..natural forest located ..kilometres from Nairobi City Centre along Kiambu Road.
 It is an iconic place interwoven with Kenya's history in the struggle for social, economic and political independence in colonial and post-colonial eras.

-The fight for its survival is among the events that defined the life of Kenya's environmentalist and Nobel Peace Prize winner, the late Wangari Mathai, who fought political and other elites who had cut it up for themselves.
-Its standing today as a unique urban forest accessible to all is largely attributed to her struggles.
+The fight for its survival is among the events that defined the life of Kenya's environmentalist and Nobel Peace Prize winner, the late Wangari Mathai, who fought political and other elites who had shared it among themselves.
+Its survival a unique urban forest accessible to all is largely attributed to her struggles and work done by government agencies and other volunteers.

-It is a pleasant place to be as the noise and stress of City life are suddenly, swallowed by the quietness of the forested habitat only cancelled the occasional singing of beautiful birds and the whistling of the choir of old and young trees that engulf you.
+It is a pleasant place to be as the noise and stress of City life are suddenly, swallowed by the quietness of the forested habitat only cancelled out by the occasional singing by beautiful birds and the whistling of the mass choir of old and young trees that engulf you.

 The former serves as the main entrance zone to the recreational part of the Forest.

-These nature-themed recreational hotspots appear to neuter critics' labelling as ' wild claims' the City's repeated boast of being the 'World's Safari Capital' and its 'Green City in the Sun' tagline.
+These nature-themed recreational hotspots could upend critics' labelling as 'wild claims' the City's repeated boast of being the 'World's Safari Capital' and its 'Green City in the Sun' tagline.